browserengineering/book/book/layout.md

 `child` are part of the HTML tree; but `self`, `previous`, and `next` are part of the layout tree.
 The two trees have similar structure, so it's easy to get confused.
-But remember that this code constructs the layout tree from the HTML tree.
-So it reads from `node.children` (in the HTML tree) and writes to `self.children` (in the layout tree).
+But remember that this code constructs the layout tree from the HTML tree, so it reads from `node.children` (in the HTML tree) and writes to `self.children` (in the layout tree).

-So this creates layout objects for the direct children of the node in question.
+Anyway, this code creates layout objects for the direct children of the node in question.
 Now those children's own `layout` methods can be called to build the whole tree recursively:

 ``` {.python}
 def layout(self):